Intuit Interview Questions & Reviews

 Negotiation Details – Did not engage in any negotiation.

-I applied online and the process took 2 weeks - interviewed at Intuit in July 2014.
+I applied online - interviewed at Intuit in May 2010.

 Interviewed at Intuit